 Far Cry 4

-Since Far Cry 2, the series has encouraged gunfights across sprawling open world locations, from Africa, to the tropics, and now the Himalayas.
-Far Cry 2’s setting, systems-driven approach to action sequences and the interesting buddy system made it a critic’s darling.
-It’s still great, but Far Cry’s stealth systems have improved since then, and the addition of co-op and some spectacular mountainous terrain in 4 earns it a place on this list.
+Since Far Cry 2, the series has encouraged gunfights across sprawling open world locations, from Africa, to the tropics, and the Himalayas.
+Far Cry 2’s setting, systems-driven approach to action sequences, and the interesting buddy system made it a critic’s darling.
+It’s still great, but Far Cry’s stealth systems have improved since then, and the addition of co-op and some spectacular mountainous terrain in Far Cry 4 earns it a place on this list.

 The series has become more refined with each entry, and 3 and 4 have wisely focused on giving players a generous scattering of outposts to conquer.
-These open-ended challenges give you license to improvise with a varied armoury, or go in close to chain together stealth kills in close combat.
-Like its predecessors, FC4 has some of the best dynamic fire in any game as well.
+These open-ended challenges give you license to improvise with a varied armoury or chain together stealth kills in close combat.
+Like its predecessors, Far Cry 4 has some of the best dynamic fire in any game as well.
 That only adds to the carnage when things inevitably go wrong.

 What if an open world wasn’t just a challenge to be survived, but a bedrock on which to build a world of your own?
 Many games have tried to emulate Minecraft over the years.
 Some, like Terraria and Starbound, have done a great job, but the original is a generation-defining work that’s still growing with every update.
-As a survival game it’s relatively crude, but it’s an incredible building game, and players have used Minecraft’s creator tools to build extraordinary things—just check out the PC Gamer server for a sample.
+As a survival game it’s relatively crude, but it’s an incredible building game, and players have used Minecraft’s creator tools to build extraordinary things.
 Minecraft isn’t just a great open world game, it’s a cultural phenomenon.
-That’s borne out by the fact that 21 million people have bought the game at the time of writing.